Milestone-Proposal:Colossus

 Title of the proposed milestone:

-The first Colossus code-breaking computer was delivered to this building in January 1944.
-Designed by Thomas H. Flowers of the British Post Office Research Station, it helped obtain intelligence in the process of deciphering secret radio messages transmitted between Berlin and German Commands across occupied Europe, thereby shortening World War 2 and saving many lives.
-As the first large-scale computing application of digital electronics, Colossus anticipated the modern computer.
+Colossus code-breaking computers were installed this building during 1944-5.
+Designed by Thomas H. Flowers of the British Post Office, they helped obtain intelligence by the process of deciphering secret radio messages transmitted between German Commands across occupied Europe and North Africa, thereby shortening World War 2 and saving many lives.
+As the first large-scale computing application of digital electronics, Colossus anticipated subsequent computer developments.

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.

-The Colossus code breaking machines were developed to attack the World War 2 German Tunny cipher used to encrypt radio traffic between Berlin and the major German Army Commands across occupied Europe.
+The Colossus code breaking machines were developed to attack the World War 2 German Lorenz SZ50/52 teleprinter cipher used to encrypt radio traffic between Berlin and the major German Army Commands across occupied Europe and North Africa.

-Deciphering messages using Colossus made one of the most significant contributions to victory in Europe, due to the strategic nature of the intelligence gained.
+Deciphering messages using Colossus made a significant contribution to victory in Europe, due to the strategic nature of the intelligence gained.

 Colossus was developed by a team led by Tommy Flowers from the British Post Office research laboratory at Dollis Hill in London.

-The first Colossus was delivered to Block H at Bletchley Park in January 1944, rapidly followed by a further nine machines.
+The first Colossus was delivered to Bletchley Park in January 1944, followed over the next 17 months by a further nine.

-There is controversy around “the first computer”.
-We are seeking recognition of Colossus as the first use of large-scale digital electronics to perform calculations and for its contribution to the Allied victory in 1945.
+There is controversy around which machine, if any, can be claimed to be “the first computer”.
+We are seeking recognition of Colossus as the first use of large-scale digital electronics to perform calculations and for its contributions to the Allied victory in 1945.

 IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.